Product Lifecycle & Process10 min read

 • Probabilistic risk – The model is non-deterministic and will be wrong.
 It can produce plausible-sounding falsehoods.
 Test for frequency and impact.

-• Reliability risk – A single model at 95% accuracy sounds fine.
-Chain five steps together and you're at 77%.
-Compound accuracy degrades fast in agentic workflows.
+• Reliability risk – Compound accuracy degrades fast in agentic workflows (the 95% trap).
 Map the full chain and test end-to-end, not step-by-step.

 • Cost risk – Inference is not free.
 A feature that works brilliantly in a demo can be economically unviable at 10,000 daily users.
 Model the per-query cost at projected scale before committing to a solution.